jfroelich/rss-reader/general-todo.md

 Move all 'use strict' out of global scope and into IIFE, similar to how other libs do it.
 Or give up and switch to browserify and all that.

+Delayed because it looks like modules are coming.
+Still not working in 61.

 # Coding style

 * No need for brackets for single line if statements